how do I get my angelfish to breed?

 Do Angelfish Breed Easily?

-• Overcrowded in a too-small tank
+• Overcrowded in a too-small tank.

-• Live in dirty water
+• Live in dirty water.

-• Are too stressed by other fish
+• Are too stressed by other fish.

-• Are underfed
+• Are underfed.

 Will Angelfish Breed in a Community Tank?

 Angelfish can breed in community tanks.
-While it is safer and easier to breed fish in a secluded tank, just for the parents and fry, this isn’t absolutely necessary.
+While it is safer and easier to breed fish in a secluded tank, just for the parents and fry, this isn’t necessary.
 Angelfish can safely raise their fry in a tank if:

-• The tank is spacious enough
+• The tank is spacious enough.

-• The tank has sufficient decorations and hiding places
+• The tank has sufficient decorations and hiding places.

-• The tank isn’t full of aggressive tank mates, which might irritate the parents
+• The tank isn’t full of aggressive tank mates, which might irritate the parents.

-Even in an ideal tank, accidents do happen.
-The parents may become aggravated by other fish and start fights.
-If overly stressed, the parents may even eat their own fry.
+Even in an ideal tank, the parents may become aggravated by other fish and start fights.
+If overly stressed, the parents may even eat their fry.
 Other fish may also snack on the eggs opportunistically.
-To prevent this from happening, you can take precautions:

 Give The Parents A Hiding Place